mousrij/devops-bootcamp-08-jenkins/demo-projects/2-create-ci-pipeline/README.md

 Go to "Dashboard" > "devops-bootcamp-pipeline" > "Build Now").
 Then go to your private repository on [DockerHub](https://hub.docker.com/) and check if the new image got pushed.

 #### Steps to create a Multibranch Pipeline Job
+Step 1: Create a new Multibranch Pipeline Job\
+Go to "Dashboard" > "New Item", enter an item name (e.g. devops-bootcamp-multibranch-pipeline), select the "Multibranch Pipeline" area and press the "Ok" button.

+Step 2: Connect to the application’s git repository\
+On the configuration page, go to the "Branch Sources" section and select "Git" from the "Add source" dropdown.
+Enter the URL of the GitHub repository holding the Java Maven application (`https://github.com/fsiegrist/devops-bootcamp-java-maven-app.git`).
+Choose the credentials created in step 1 of the Freestyle project above.
+Open the "Add" dropdown under "Discover branches" and select "Filter by name (with regular expression)".
+Enter .* to select all branches.

+As soon as you press the "Save" button, Jenkins scans the Git repository for all branches containing a Jenkinsfile, creates related pipelines and starts the builds.

+Because we already added a Dockerfile and Jenkinsfile to the project sources, the final build workflow is already set up and the build is executed.
+There's nothing left to do for steps 3 to 6 (see Pipeline job above).